dariusztytko/vhosts-sieve/README.md

 ### SNI
 For the HTTPS protocol, it may be useful to send virtual host candidate name via Host header and SNI (TLS extension).
-Use *--enable-sni* option to enable SNI support.
+This may allow to go through poorly configured SNI proxy.
-It is recommended to make a scan twice (with SNI enabled and without it) to get more relevant results.
+Use *--enable-sni* option to enable SNI mode.

 ## Optimization
 For the large networks with thousands subdomains, it may take many hours to check all virtual host candidates.
 The following options can be used to speed up the process: